hacickn/Smart-Home-Bilkent-G2C/detailed/PC_USER_INTERFACE_README.md

 11)Program has help button which contains all information about the program.

 (*)= In this demo, people can experience without connection.
-Program will not five any error because we prevent it.
-However, In logic way, users should not able to use this features(7.1-7.14).
-In order to experience all user interface, we use this way.
+Program will not give any error because we prevent it.
+However, In logic way, users should not able to use these features(7.1-7.14).
+In order to experience whole user interface, we use this way.
 However, if people want to experince all things working, they have to use simulation program( proteus ) and arduino IDE.
-If they setup them in their computers, program also can connected and work correctly.
+If they setup them in their computers, program also can connect and work correctly.
 As a result, user can use this interface without error when both connecting or not connecting.
 ```